UWOF #8: Pregnant with 10-cell day 3 embryo and AMH of 0.19

 After years of struggling with endometriosis and diminished ovarian reserve, a 34-year-old patient conceived from a day 3 transfer using one of just two fertilized eggs.
 Her daughter was born healthy.

-โ ๏ธ These stories are personal experiences, not medical advice or scientific evidence.
-Success stories are more likely to be shared than unsuccessful ones, so they should not be interpreted as proof that a treatment works.
-Always discuss treatment decisions with your doctor.
+โš ๏ธ These stories are personal experiences, not medical advice or scientific evidence.
+People are much more likely to share success stories than unsuccessful ones, so they should not be interpreted as evidence that any particular test, treatment, protocol, or clinic caused that success.
+Always discuss treatment decisions with your fertility specialist.

 I have severe endometriosis that left me with severe diminished ovarian reserve and just one single partially functioning ovary at 34.
 My AMH is at 0.19 and with IVF I never got more than 2 eggs per cycle.
 With the latest cycle, I had 2 eggs and luckily both fertilized.
 Because of the very low number of eggs and embryos, my clinic decided to do a day 3 transfer.